1. Skip to navigation

 Offshore wind can help meet GHG reduction targets

-To meet these targets we need clean energy solutions that will preserve ecological integrity and contribute to a vibrant economy.
+To meet these targets we need safe, clean and reliable energy solutions that will preserve ecological integrity and contribute to a vibrant economy.
 Developing Ontario's vast offshore wind potential in The Great Lakes is one such solution and Trillium Power's 4 unique offshore wind sites will greatly assist in rendering it a reality.

 The development of the lakebed areas Ontario offshore wind developers have applied for (20,790 MW) would not only erase the province's GHG deficit, but would position Ontario to surpass its GHG targets by 56.3%, in addition to any other credits derived from solar PV, solar thermal, geothermal, onshore wind and conservation.